rockroman/ws/README.md

 - A successful project outcome for the customer is defined as

-    - An analysis that shows the variables most correlated with the sale price to help the client to *maximize the sale price* for houses inherited
+    - an analysis that shows the variables most correlated with the sale price to help the client to *maximize the sale price* for houses inherited

 - Are there any ethical or privacy concerns